Over the years, I’ve done a lot of solo travel to the Greek islands and have a good idea of which ones you might like based on your interests.

 Mykonos is part of the Cyclades Island groups in Greece.
 If you are traveling from Athens, you will get the ferry from the Piraeus Port.

-Mykonos also has its own international airport, making it easy to fly directly to the island from many places.
+Mykonos also has its own international airport, making it easy to fly directly from many places to the island.

 Things to Do Alone in Mykonos